Lovegiver/ReactivePipeline/src/README.md.md

     static Pipeline createPipeline(String pipelineName, Set<Task> allTasks, WorkGroupOptimizer optimizer)

 With the second method, you'll have to define your own `Optimizer`.
 This means that you define you own logic to group Tasks into `WorkGroup`s.

-The existing default Optimizer logic is very basic and may be hugely improved and optimized (it is part of my To-Do list).
+The existing default `Optimizer`'s logic is very basic and may be hugely improved and optimized (it is part of my To-Do list).

  1. First it looks for all ending (final, terminal) Tasks
- 2. Then, it will group in a same WorkGroup all the Task involved into the realization of the same final Task
+ 2. Then, it groups int a same WorkGroup all the Task involved into the realization of the same final Task